tlswg/tls13-spec/draft-ietf-tls-tls13.md

 * In TLS 1.2, the extension contained hash/signature pairs.
 The pairs are encoded in two octets, so SignatureAlgorithm values have been allocated to align with TLS 1.2's encoding.
-Unallocated pairs are deprecated as of TLS 1.3.
-These values MUST NOT be offered or negotiated by any implementation.
+Some legacy pairs are left unallocated.
+These algorithms are deprecated as of TLS 1.3.
+They MUST NOT be offered or negotiated by any implementation.
+In particular, MD5 {{SLOTH}} and SHA-224 MUST NOT be used.
-  Note that accepting MD5 hashes, in particular, has security concerns {{SLOTH}}.

 * ecdsa_secp256r1_sha256, etc., align with TLS 1.2's ECDSA hash/signature pairs.
   However, the old semantics did not constrain the signing curve.